Reference 14 — CAN transport

 • The transit node keeps zero per-request state: forwarding rides the RFC-0004 frame-carried routes (dst-shrink / src-grow) unchanged.

 Forwarding.
-Each listed name doubles as a routable next-hop segment: when a FWD’s first dst segment names no static child, the router’s child_registry_t asks each bus child to resolve it as a peer (bus_link_t::peer_link), yielding a directed per-peer endpoint — the group’s advertise carries target_node, so on the broadcast bus only the addressed peer delivers it.
-Inbound frames arrive tagged with the sender’s peer name (bus_link_t::set_peer_receiver), which the router uses as the hop’s inbound NAME — so the return route grown into src names the bus peer, and the reply is itself a directed send.
+Each listed name doubles as a routable next-hop segment — on this transport and on every bus kind — ws/tcp bus sessions are named p<slot> (the enumerable⇒addressable invariant, ADR-0073 §1): once a FWD’s leading dst segments have matched this connection’s mount run net/<module>/<name>, the router resolves the segment that follows it as a peer within that endpoint’s own table (child_registry_t::resolve_peerbus_link_t::peer_link), yielding a directed per-peer endpoint — the group’s advertise carries target_node, so on the broadcast bus only the addressed peer delivers it.
+Inbound frames arrive tagged with the sender’s peer HANDLE (bus_link_t::set_peer_receiver, #1294) — for this bus, its node id at a constant generation, since an announce-census peer has no session to stamp — and the router resolves it back to the peer NAME through bus_link_t::peer_name and uses that as the hop’s inbound NAME.
+So the return route grown into src names the bus peer, and the reply is itself a directed send.
 The whole round trip:

 sequenceDiagram